 Group classes might be an apparently cheaper way to learn than by taking private lessons but it actually isn't if you compare the speed and efficiency of your learning, hence avoiding the formation of bad habits and getting you to the dance floor quicker.
 Perhaps the right combination of group and private lessons is the best way to progress, but each person has to find what is most suitable for them.

-We teach group classes three evenings a week: every Monday, Tuesday and Wednesday.
+We teach group classes every Tuesday evening.
 We change topics every lesson, so don't worry about missing an evening as our teaching is circular and we'll cover the topic again in the future, or by request.

 Our classes are drop-in, so you don't have to wait for the end of a course and you don't need to tell us you're coming—just drop in!
 Also, you don't need a partner as we have fairly even numbers and you will dance with everyone during a class.

-Our beginner classes are unique in nature.
-You will not be learning any fancy steps, but will focus on your dance foundations that will enable you to dance Tango well.
-Our beginner classes are not overcrowded as they run three times a week, but we tend to work very closely with everyone in the group.
+Our beginner/improvers/technique classes are unique in nature.
+You will not be learning many fancy steps, but will focus on your dance foundations which will enable you to dance Tango well.
+Our beginner classes are not overcrowded, but we tend to work very closely with everyone in the group.
 You will have time to practice a lot, both individually as well as part of a couple, and get well-conditioned.
 You will always be corrected on your posture until you achieve your optimal look and feel.
 When we think you're ready, we will advise you to progress to the next level, and attend our technique/improver class.

 In our intensive workshops, we take longer to master a topic, starting with an introduction of the topic, then gradually developing it, allowing enough time to practice a variety of ideas related to that topic.